Comparison·Jun 15, 2026·12 min read

 Scienaptic AI is a US-based credit decisioning platform that emerged from the AI-for-credit wave and now serves lenders globally with a model-led decisioning stack.
-Floowed is a global loan decisioning platform, headquartered in Singapore, built for credit officers who need to turn messy applications into decisions, fast, without a six-month services engagement.
+Floowed is a global loan decisioning platform, headquartered in Singapore, built as two products on one platform: a Document Intelligence engine that reads and analyses any loan document at any quality, and a Decisioning Engine that runs your credit policy on that data, every application, every time.

 Both run policy and models.
-Only one was designed for the credit officer to operate directly, on documents that arrive as phone photos and handwritten payslips, with pricing published before a sales call.
+Only one reads and analyses the documents that arrive as phone photos and handwritten payslips, then runs your policy with the rules behind every call, with a real number from one short call instead of a months-long sales cycle.

 Who Scienaptic is built for